-- 1. Except as provided in subds.
+- (a) Except as provided in par. (am), the school board of the school district in which a charter school is located shall determine whether or not the charter school is an instrumentality of the school district.
+If the school board determines that the charter school is an instrumentality of the school district, the school board shall employ all personnel for the charter school.
+If the school board determines that the charter school is not an instrumentality of the school district, the school board may not employ any personnel for the charter school. - 1.
+Except as provided in subds.
 2. and 3., if a charter school is established under sub.
 (2m) and located in the school district operating under ch.
 119, the school board of that school district shall determine whether or not the charter school is an instrumentality of the school district.
 If the school board determines that a charter school is an instrumentality of the school district, the school board shall employ all personnel for the charter school.
-If the school board determines that a charter school is not an instrumentality of the school district, the school board may not employ any personnel for the charter school. - 2.
-A charter school established under sub.
-(2r) or a private school located in the school district operating under ch.
-119 that is converted to a charter school is not an instrumentality of any school district and no school board may employ any personnel for the charter school.
-If the chancellor of the University of Wisconsin-Parkside contracts for the establishment of a charter school under sub.
-(2r), the board of regents of the University of Wisconsin System may employ instructional staff for the charter school. - 3.
-Notwithstanding subd.
-2., if the city of Milwaukee contracts with an individual or group operating for profit to operate a school as a charter school, the charter school is an instrumentality of the school district operating under ch.
-119 and the board of the school district operating under ch.
-119 shall employ all personnel for the charter school. - 4.
+If the school board determines that a charter school is not an instrumentality of the school district, the school board may not employ any personnel for the charter school.

+- 2. A charter school established under sub.
+(2r) or (2x) or a private school located in the school district operating under ch. $\underline{119}$ that is converted to a charter school is not an instrumentality of any school district and no school board may employ any personnel for the charter school.
+If the chancellor of the University of Wisconsin-Parkside contracts for the establishment of a charter school under sub. $(\underline{2r})$, the board of regents of the University of Wisconsin System may employ instructional staff for the charter school.
+If the Gateway technical college district board contracts for the establishment of a charter school under sub. $(\underline{2r})$, Gateway technical college may employ instructional staff for the charter school. - 3.
+Notwithstanding subd. $\underline{2}$., if the city of Milwaukee contracts with an individual or group operating for profit to operate a school as a charter school, the charter school is an instrumentality of the school district operating under ch. $\underline{119}$ and the board of the school district operating under ch. $\underline{119}$ shall employ all personnel for the charter school. - 4.
 If a school board enters into an agreement with a federally recognized American Indian tribe or band in this state to establish a charter school under sub.
 (3) (c) 1. c., that school board shall determine whether the charter school is an instrumentality of the school district regardless of the location of the charter school. - (ar) Nothing in this section affects the rights of personnel of a charter school that is an instrumentality of a school district to engage in collective bargaining pursuant to subch.
-IV of ch. - (b) Except as otherwise explicitly provided, chs.
-115 to 121 do not apply to charter schools. - (8) VIRTUAL CHARTER SCHOOLS. (a) Location.
-For the purposes of sub.
-(7) (a), (am), and (ar), a virtual charter school is considered to be located in the following school district: - 1.
-If a school board contracts with a person to establish the virtual charter school, in the school district governed by that school board. - 2.
-If 2 or more school boards enter into an agreement under s.
-66.0301 to establish the virtual charter school, or if one or more school boards enter into an agreement with the board of control of a cooperative educational service agency to establish the virtual charter school, in the school district specified in the agreement.
+IV of ch.
+111. - (b) Except as otherwise explicitly provided, chs.
+115 to 121 do not apply to charter schools.